stas/thesis/chapters/2_architecture.md

 channels.
 Although WebSocket is an independent protocol, it is considered a web technology and is supported very well.

-To dispatch the updates the application uses the WebSocket protocol along with the already mentioned PostgreSQL `LISTEN` command.
+To dispatch the updates, the application uses the WebSocket protocol along with the already mentioned PostgreSQL `LISTEN` command.
 The `LISTEN` command is not blocking and it works more like a registration call, announcing the server that any messages to a specific channel should be sent to this connection too.
 In